o-gs/DJI_FC_Patcher/Readme.md

 * 2.00.0700 for DJI Phantom 4 standard
 * 1.00.0128 for DJI Phantom 4 advanced
 * 1.02.0200 for DJI Inspire 2
+* 1.00.1500 for DJI Phantom 4 Pro/Pro+ V2

 modder for Spark, Mavic Pro series, P4P are fully tested.
 Other birds are untested at this point, waiting for volunteers...
-Those untested birds include : I2, P4std, P4 standard
+Those untested birds include : I2, P4std, P4 standard, P4P V2

-Phantom 4 Pro/Pro+ V2 is NOT supported at this time
+Some features that may require app side support will not work on P4PV2

 The patcher allows you to tune :